-- Holiday recording schedule configuration. - Continuous and event video recording parameters. - Multiple recording types: manual, continuous, alarm, motion, motion | alarm, and motion & alarm VCA. - 8 recording time periods with separated recording types. - Pre-record and post-record for alarm, motion detection for recording, and pre-record time for schedule and manual recording. - Searching record files and captured pictures by events (alarm input/motion detection). - Tag adding for record files, searching and playing back by tags. - Locking and unlocking record files. - Local redundant recording. - Provide new playback interface with easy and flexible operation. - Searching and playing back record files by channel number, recording type, start time, end time, etc. - Smart search for the selected area in the video. - Zooming in when playback. - Reverse playback of multi-channel. - Supports pause, play reverse, speed up, speed down, skip forward, and skip backward when playback, and locating by dragging the mouse. - Supports thumbnails view and fast view during playback. - Up to 16-ch synchronous playback at 1080p real time. - Supports playback by transcoded stream. - Supports enabling H.264+ to ensure high video quality with lowered bitrate.
+- Holiday recording schedule configuration. - Continuous and event video recording parameters. - Multiple recording types: manual, continuous, alarm, motion, motion | alarm, motion & alarm VCA, and POS (for I series NVR only). - 8 recording time periods with separated recording types. - POS information overlay on image by I series NVR. - Pre-record and post-record for alarm, motion detection for recording, and pre-record time for schedule and manual recording. - Searching record files and captured pictures by events (alarm input/motion detection). - Tag adding for record files, searching and playing back by tags. - Locking and unlocking record files. - Local redundant recording and capture. - Provide new playback interface with easy and flexible operation. - Searching and playing back record files by channel number, recording type, start time, end time, etc. - Supports the playback by main stream or sub stream.
+(I series NVR) - Smart search for the selected area in the video. - Zooming in when playback. - Reverse playback of multi-channel. - Supports pause, play reverse, speed up, speed down, skip forward, and skip backward when playback, and locating by dragging the mouse.

+- Supports thumbnails view and fast view during playback. - Up to 16-ch synchronous playback at 1080p real time. - Supports playback by transcoded stream. - Manual capture, continuous capture of video images and playback of captured pictures. - Supports enabling H.264+ to ensure high video quality with lowered bitrate.